jhfatehi/pisql-server/README.md

    `$ ssh pi@serverpi`

-*. *Windows* You can use PuTTY to login via SSH.
+*.
+Windows - You can use PuTTY to login via SSH.
 Using the IP address will work in PuTTY.
 The RPI should keep same IP if router is not re-started.
 It might keep same address after a restart too.
 I'm guessing the hostname instead of IP will work in PuTTY but I have not tried it.

 ### install and configure mysql
 1. SSH into 'serverpi' as the 'pi' user.
 1. Install MySQL server.
 In Raspbian this will actuall install MariaDB which is [practicaly the same](https://blog.panoply.io/a-comparative-vmariadb-vs-mysql) as MySQL.
 The default root password is blank.
-When running the 'mysql_secure_installation' no not chnage root password and say yes to all other options.
+When running the 'mysql_secure_installation' do not change the root password and say yes to all other options.

    `$ sudo apt-get install mysql-server`
    `$ sudo mysql_secure_installation`

 1. Open MySQL as the root user and create a new user with read write access to all databases.
 Substiute the username and password.
 I use the username bob.
 Then commit the privilege change and exit the MySQL shell.

    `$ sudo mysql (open mysql shell as root user.)`
    `mysql> GRANT ALL PRIVILEGES ON *.* TO 'username'@'localhost' IDENTIFIED BY 'password';`
    `mysql> FLUSH PRIVILEGES;`
    `exit; (exits mysql)`

-1. You can not open the MySQL shell as a non-root user.
+1. You can now open the MySQL shell as a non-root user.

    `$ mysql -u bob -p`

 ### use mysql through ssh tunnel from client
-1. $ ssh pi@serverpi -L 3307:127.0.0.1:3306 -N (use pi user password.  this will open the tunnel.  if the bash shell is closed the tunnel will also close.  usering port 3307 instead of default 3306 incase ther is a local mysql server running on client)
+1.  (use pi user password.  this will open the tunnel.  if the bash shell is closed the tunnel will also close.  usering port 3307 instead of default 3306 incase ther is a local mysql server running on client)

+   `$ ssh pi@serverpi -L 3307:127.0.0.1:3306 -N`

-1. $ mysql --host=127.0.0.1 --port=3307 -u username -p (will open mysql shell.  use mysql username password.  this will require a mysql client be installed [$ sudo apt install mariadb-client])
+1. (will open mysql shell.  use mysql username password.  this will require a mysql client be installed [$ sudo apt install mariadb-client])

+   `$ mysql --host=127.0.0.1 --port=3307 -u username -p `

+1. (script needs to start with 'USE db_name')

-1. $ mysql --host=127.0.0.1 --port=3307 -u username -p < testdb_schema.sql (script needs to start with 'USE db_name')
+   `$ mysql --host=127.0.0.1 --port=3307 -u username -p < testdb_schema.sql `

+1.  (script will run on db_name)

-1. $ mysql --host=127.0.0.1 --port=3307 -u username -p db_name < script_to_run.sql (script will run on db_name)
+   `$ mysql --host=127.0.0.1 --port=3307 -u username -p db_name < script_to_run.sql`
 1. *Windows* here are putty instructions for the tunnel https://www.linode.com/docs/databases/mysql/create-an-ssh-tunnel-for-mysql-remote-access/

 ### add some more security